 The land surveyor may not be as precise when measuring the horizontal coordinate of a topographic feature.
 However, the surveyor is incredibly precise when placing this feature in relation to other features.
 The GIS professional perceives location as the single most important aspect of every topographic feature that it measures, and its relative position is less important.

 According to some GIS-survey hybrid professionals, GIS tech has yet to catch up with the amount of data that a surveyor can generate.
-The original purpose of GIS was for natural resource management, and hardware development companies are only beginning to see returns from investing into other applications.
+The original purpose of GIS was for natural resource management, and hardware development companies are only beginning to see returns from investing in other applications.
 The scale of data that surveyors currently create is also better served in a database, a cultural shift that GIS pros have yet to fully implement.

 Land Surveying and GIS – Two Complementary Disciplines